weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-(a) {/.} is a sequence of continuous functions on K, (b) {f.} converges pointwise to a continuous function f on K, (¢) fix) =fos (x) forall xeK,n=1,2,3,....
+(a) {/.} is a sequence of continuous functions on K, (b) {f.} converges pointwise to a continuous function f on K, (c) fix) =fos (x) forall xeK,n=1,2,3,....
-Then f, — f uniformly on K.
+Then f, - f uniformly on K.
-Proof Put g,=f,—f Then g, is continuous, g, —»0 pointwise, and gn =9g,+y.
-We have to prove that g, — 0 uniformly on XK.
+Proof Put g,=f,-f Then g, is continuous, g, -»0 pointwise, and gn =9g,+y.
+We have to prove that g, - 0 uniformly on XK.

-Let ¢ > 0 be given.
+Let c > 0 be given.
 Let K, be the set of all xe K with g,(x) > e.
 Since g,, is continuous, K,, is closed (Theorem 4.8), hence compact (Theorem 2.35).
 Since g, > g,+1, We have K, > K,,.
-Fix xe K. Since g,(x) -0, we see that x ¢ K,, if n is sufficiently large.
-Thus x ¢ N K,.
+Fix xe K. Since g,(x) -0, we see that x c K,, if n is sufficiently large.
+Thus x c N K,.
 In other words, N K, is empty.
 Hence Ky is empty for some N (Theorem 2.36).
 It follows that 0 < g,(x) <eforall xe Kand forall» > N. This proves the theorem.

 Let us note that compactness is really needed here.
-For instance, if 1 fx) =——— O<x<l;n=1,2,3..) nx +1 then f(x) —» 0 monotonically in (0, 1), but the convergence is not uniform.
+For instance, if 1 fx) =-- O<x<l;n=1,2,3..) nx +1 then f(x) -» 0 monotonically in (0, 1), but the convergence is not uniform.

 7.14 Definition If X is a metric space, ¥(X) will denote the set of all complex- valued, continuous, bounded functions with domain X.